osposweb/osposweb.github.io/OSPOS-Printing.md

 For the Zebra its recommended also search at https://www.peninsula-group.com/mac-thermal-printer-driver/ the CUPS interface for Unixes comes with basic enough support that works as its.

-## General Printing
+# How to printing

-First need OS configuration/installation printer, then browser configuration and lasted go to **Office->StoreConfig->Receipt**, here the most important settings are *Format* and *Font size*.
+Either for normal printing or for devices/receipt printing, first need OS configuration/installation printer, then browser configuration and lasted go to **Office->StoreConfig->Receipt**, here the most important settings are *Format* and *Font size*.

 ![printing settings:](https://user-images.githubusercontent.com/10962177/36354930-c33ea10c-1498-11e8-8b0b-a4eb2b2ecbdb.png)